 Affordable Rent - rents are set at whichever is the lower of the Local Housing Allowance for the area or 80% of the market rent for a similar property in the area, including any service charges;

-Intermediate housing - this covers shared ownership, shared equity and other models designed to help people purchase or part-purchase a home where they would not otherwise be able to get onto the property ladder.
+Intermediate housing for sale - this covers shared ownership, shared equity and other models designed to help people purchase or part-purchase a home where they would not otherwise be able to get onto the property ladder.

-Using current planning policy the Council requires 25% of all development of 10 or more homes or a maximum combined gross floor space of no more than 1000sqm in size to be affordable homes.
+Using current planning policy the Council requires 25% of all developments of 10 or more homes or a maximum combined gross floor space of no more than 1000sqm in size to be affordable homes.

 Any developers proposing to deliver less than 25% affordable housing must provide clear and robust evidence demonstrating the reasons for this.
 The Council will test this evidence and all costs incurred will be recharged to the developer.

 Early dialogue with the Council's Strategic Housing Team is recommended for all schemes with an element of affordable housing.
 They can be contacted on 01775 764 630.

 There are a number of Registered Providers with stock across the district.
 The Council prefers affordable homes to be delivered through Registered Providers and early dialogue should be explored with them when plans are being developed.
 Registered Providers who may be interested in purchasing affordable homes from local developers include: